pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 .. note:: When editing an activity, you will not be able to change its type.
-Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.
+.. note:: Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.
-Changing the status of an activity to *OFF* will only hide it from learners who haven't completed it.
+.. note:: Changing the status of an activity to *OFF* will only hide it from learners who haven't completed it.
 All learners who have compleated the activity will still be able to see in the course's activity list.

 Delete a Classroom /Virtual Classroom
 *************************************************